Get That Private Backyard Space and More with an L-Shaped Home

-There’s the issue of privacy in crowded areas – or, even in grand homes built in properties with tons of acreage.
-Families can achieve their desired privacy and seclusion from neighbors without erecting a wall around their home.
+There’s the issue of privacy in crowded areas – or even in grand homes built in properties with tons of acreage.
+Families can achieve their desired privacy and seclusion from neighbors without erecting a wall around their homes.
 Here’s where the L-shape plan comes in handy.
 It can be used to box off the backyard or the courtyard so that the family is hidden from street view.

 In regions of the country with powerful winds, the L-shape design protects the home by providing shelter against these forces of nature, especially if the right angle of the home is oriented to point into the prevailing wind direction.

 Here’s an illustration of how an L-shaped design protects this 3-bedroom, 2,282-sq.-ft.
-Traditional Farmhouse style home (top) from the elements and ensures the privacy of its residents in the backyard.
+Traditional Farmhouse style home (top) from the elements ensures the privacy of its residents in the backyard.
 The floor plan (bottom) shows that the right rear of the house is completely screened by the master suite/laundry/mudroom wing.
 And orienting the home with the right front corner of the garage pointing into the prevailing winds allows the strongest portion of the structure – the right angle of the L – to face down potentially damaging forces (Plan #142-1180).

-Architectural Styles and the The L-Shape Look
+Architectural Styles and the L-Shape Look

-The beauty of L-shaped plans is that they afford builders, designers, and homeowners the flexibility to work with a variety of architectural styles.
+The beauty of L-shaped plans is that they afford builders, designers, and homeowners the flexibility to work with various architectural styles.
 Although Ranch style house plans are the most common design to take up the shape, you can go as traditional or as contemporary as you desire in your home.
-There’s also the option of a building a split-level or two-or-more story L-shape design.
+There’s also the option of building a split-level or two-or-more story L-shape design.
 No one is ever boxed into a particular style or size.
 People can even construct something totally different from anything seen before.